Chiral soliton lattice at next-to-leading order: Introduction

 The prediction of the CSL phase in the phase diagram of QCD raises a number of immediate questions.
 The first of these concerns the phenomenological relevance.
 Nonzero baryon density in combination with zero or low temperature and strong magnetic fields suggests that the CSL state might appear in the cores of neutron stars.
 Indeed, the average baryon density carried by the CSL lies in the ballpark~\cite{Brauner2017a}.
 On the other hand, a sufficiently strong magnetic field might be hard to reach by conventional mechanisms.
 However, the critical magnetic field needed for the formation of CSL might be lowered by a positive-feedback loop arising from interaction with neutrons~\cite{Eto:2012qd}.
 A similar mechanism for spontaneous magnetization of QCD matter was proposed in ref.~\cite{Yoshiike:2015tha}.

 On a more conceptual side, one might also wonder how a solitonic pion state carrying anomaly-induced baryon number might be dynamically created.
 This is a difficult question, and first works in this direction only appeared recently~\cite{Eto:2022lhu,Higaki:2022gnw}, suggesting nucleation of domain walls from the QCD vacuum similar to bubble nucleation in first-order phase transitions.
 Another important conceptual question is related to the one-dimensional modulation of the CSL state.
-Namely, there is a folklore theorem known as the ``Landau-Peierls instability'' that such one-dimensional ordered states should be unstable under thermal fluctuations in the two transverse directions~\cite{Lee2015a,Hidaka2015b}.
+Namely, such one-dimensional ordered states should be unstable under thermal fluctuations in the two tranverse directions~\cite{Lee2015a,Hidaka2015b}; this is known as the ``Landau-Peierls instability.''
 Strictly speaking, the underlying reason for the instability is the softening of the spectrum of transverse fluctuations, enforced by rotational invariance of the system.
 The instability can therefore be avoided thanks to the external magnetic field, which breaks rotational invariance explicitly~\cite{Ferrer2020}.

 It is nevertheless important to explicitly take into account the effect of thermal fluctuations, not only to rule out the presence of the Landau-Peierls instability, but also to delineate more accurately the domain in the phase diagram of QCD, occupied by the CSL phase.
 This was done in our previous paper~\cite{Brauner:2021sci}, where we extended the analysis of ref.~\cite{Brauner2017a} to the next-to-leading order (NLO) of the derivative expansion of $\chi$PT.
 For calculation simplicity, we however only considered the domain wall limit of the general CSL state.
 This is sufficient to locate the phase transition between the normal and CSL phases, assuming that it occurs via the formation of the domain wall.